Isaac Kitching, MA

 he/him

-As a cis, queer man from the evangelical South, I bring lived insight into how power and privilege shape the experiences of marginalized people, and I recognize that power dynamics can also be at play in the therapy room.
-My training is rooted in social justice, and I actively work to identify and address both overt and covert effects of patriarchy, capitalism, and toxic masculinity.
-I believe in equality for everyone, and recognize society does not reflect this.
+As a cis, queer man from the evangelical South, I bring lived insight into how power, privilege, and systems shape our experiences, both in the world and in the therapy room.
+My training is grounded in social justice, and I’m mindful of how dynamics like patriarchy, capitalism, and expectations around masculinity can impact mental health, identity, and relationships.